 Respect: spiritual and practical support for Catholic faith communities, enabling them to become self-sufficient and flourish according to their own needs and traditions

-They are often found in developing countries where parishioners are unable to donate enough in the parish collection to keep the church running.
-Missio has been given the responsibility of supporting these faith communities until they are strong enough to become self-sufficient.
-This means we provide a stipend for every missionary bishop to enable him to run his parishes.
+Parishioners in developing countries are often unable to donate enough to the parish collection to keep the church running.
+Missio is responsible for supporting these faith communities until they are strong enough to become self-sufficient.
+This means we provide a stipend for every missionary bishop so he can run his parishes.

-To overseas mission...
+To overseas mission.

 Money collected annually by Missio England and Wales, is sent through trusted Church channels to mission parishes overseas.
-Missio money goes towards the running of every mission parish overseas as well as the training of future Church leaders and the Church’s health, education and faith projects for children in developing countries.
+Missio money goes towards the running of every mission parish overseas, as well as the training of future Church leaders and the Church’s health, education and faith projects for children in developing countries.

-Where it is most needed...
+Where it is most needed.

-We are part of an international Church...
+We are part of an international Church.

 Jesus has called all Christians to make his message known throughout the world.
 For some of us this means leaving home and family to travel to foreign countries and preach the Gospel.
 For others it might not mean physically going to work in mission dioceses, but that doesn’t exclude us from the Church’s divine calling to spread the Good News.
-Missionary work at home is just as vital and it has three components – prayer, volunteering and donations.
+Missionary work at home is just as vital and it has three components – praying, volunteering and donating.
 By doing these three things, you are investing in the future of the Church and playing your part in missionary activity.

-Contact the LMVN...
+Contact the LMVN.

 There are a number of local and national organisations that help connect lay Catholics to mission opportunities abroad.
 You may contact religious congregations directly or the Lay Missionary & Volunteer Network (LMVN).
 The LMVN promotes opportunities for men and women of all backgrounds and skills to respond to the Gospel through international volunteer services for people in need.